 If you feel excited and inspired by the prospect of joining us, I’d love to hear from you.

 Please see the job pack on our websitefor full details of the role.

 It’s unacceptable that more than half of people diagnosed with pancreatic cancer die within 3 months.
 Survival rates have improved enormously for most cancers, yet for pancreatic cancer, this is not the case.
 And, with treatment and care affected by the pandemic, the situation has only got worse.

 Pancreatic Cancer UK is a national charity dedicated to taking on this injustice using every possible means.
 We’re supporting people with pancreatic cancer now, campaigning, and funding vital research to transform the future.

-Working with us
+Working with us:

 We are an inclusive employer committed to developing a diverse workforce and are looking for people who can demonstrate dedication to our cause and values.
 We offer a supportive place to work with helpful and friendly staff who report a high level of job satisfaction.
-We are always happy to discuss flexibility in light of the needs of the role.